(STRON shee um atey nine)

 Concerns related to adverse effects:

-CBC with differential (every other week)
+CBC with differential (at least every other week)

 Pregnancy Risk Factor